meifhuang/Gym-Social/README.md

 <img width="629" alt="editworkouts" src="https://github.com/meifhuang/Gym-Social/assets/100555326/ec8915bc-008c-4eb7-b948-a2016cb9db3b">

-Once a workout has been added, it can also be editted or deleted.
+Once a workout has been added, it can also be edited or deleted.
 Note the entire workout will be deleted.
 <img width="847" alt="show workouts" src="https://github.com/meifhuang/Gym-Social/assets/100555326/c63fa2ba-7cae-40a8-8f3f-a9c8e73d271e">

 Note: If a user is viewing the profile of another user, the edit and delete buttons would be replaced with with a bookmark icon.
 This allows users to save a workout.
 It will be visible in the Save section of their profile.